jpgmv1998/espm157_finalProject_deforestationPattern/proposal.md

 Rosa, Isabel MD, Carlos Souza Jr, and Robert M. Ewers.
 "Changes in size of deforested patches in the Brazilian Amazon."
 Conservation Biology 26, no. 5 (2012): 932-937.(<https://doi.org/10.1111/j.1523-1739.2012.01901.x>)

-## Project Guidelines

-### Project questions must illustrate all of the following tasks:

-- Some form of data access / reading into R
-- Data tidying preparation
-- Initial data visualization
-- Use of GitHub
-- Reproducible execution with use of Travis
-- RMarkdown writeup, with final submission as a nicely formatted PDF document that includes code and results.
-- Overall clean and clear presentation of repository, code, and explanations.

-### and at least three of the following skills (this list may be modified/extended):

-- **Use of at least 5 `dplyr` verbs / functions**
-- **Writing / working with custom R functions**
-- Creating an R package for functions used in the analysis
-- Interaction with an API
-- **Use of regular expressions**
-- Use of an external relational database
-- Preparing processed data for archiving / publication
-- Parsing extensible data formats (JSON, XML)
-- **Use of spatial vector data (`sf` package) and visualization of spatial data**
-- Creation of an R package
-- **Expansion of ggplot functions (to include more than default characteristics)**
-- **Making layout and presentation into secondary output (e.g. .pdf, website) - should enhance presentaiton**
-- **use lintr to clean code (checks adherence to a given style, syntax errors and possible semantic issues)**

 # Final Rubric 30 pts total